 The statute for Reckless Driving is RCW 46.61.500, which says: “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”

 “willful or wanton disregard” means that the person knew or should have known they might be endangering others, and acted in disregard of the consequences.

 At times, a person will be charged with reckless driving for excessive speed.
 There is no set speed that constitutes reckless driving, so unless an excessively high speed is shown the elements of the reckless driving charge must include other acts as well that taken together show a willful and wanton disregard.
 As Reckless Driving is a Criminal Charge, it must be proven beyond a reasonable doubt.

 Penalties for Reckless Driving in Washington

 Reckless driving is a gross misdemeanor, of which RCW 9A.20.021 defines as punishable by up to one year in jail, a maximum fine of $5,000, or both.
 It will result in a criminal conviction being placed on that persons court record.

-Also, any person convicted of reckless driving will have a mandatory license or permit to drive suspension by DOL for a minimum of thirty days.
+Also, any person convicted of reckless driving can expect a mandatory license or permit to drive suspension by DOL for a minimum of thirty days.